CodeAlloc/NHXDB/README.md

 | 601 | Values provided do not match their types
 | 602 | Values provided are longer than the size allocated
 | 603 | Unique and Primary values can not have previous values
-| 604 | Primary and Index fields cannot contain be empty
+| 604 | Primary and Index fields cannot be empty
 | 605 | Cannot find a valid criteria
 | 606 | Cannot compare with int operands on non int fields
 | 607 | Cannot have the right operand as non int on int comparisons